Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Access to the starting point:

 Exit the Ljubljana – Jesenice at Lesce and go past Bled towards Pokljuka.
-Through Gorje, you will soon reach the upper parts of Pokljuka and Rudno polje.
-Go past the parking spot in Rudno polje and follow the macadam road toward Uskovnica (at the crossroad to the left).
-When you reach the parking spot 500m above Uskovnica, you have reached your starting point, called Razpotje.
+Through Gorje, you will soon reach the upper parts of Pokljuka and Rudno polje, where you park in a big parking area.

 Route description: